 - If the pool closes during a private use of the pool for reasons beyond the control of the lifeguard or the Association, no refund will be given for that event.
 You can reschedule at no additional cost to the next available date.

 - The pool pavilion is available for private rental with approval of the Association.
 Fees will vary according to user requests.
 Refer to Pool Pavilion Rental Application for particulars on fees and party rules.

-- No food, drink, bottles or wrappers shall be permitted in the immediate area (3 feet) of the pool.
+- No food, drink, bottles or wrappers shall be permitted within (3 feet) of the pool.
 No glassware in entire patio deck area, applies to after hour and non-swimming activities.

-- Bathers must shower before entering the pool.
+- Per health department guidelines, bathers must shower before entering the pool.

 - Persons having an infectious or communicable disease are excluded from the pool.
-Persons with open blisters or cuts shall be warned of infection and will not use the pool.
+Persons with open blisters or cuts shall be warned of infection and cannot use the pool.

-- No running, boisterous behavior or rough play, except for supervised water sports, will be permitted in the pool and its surrounding area, including the restroom.
+- No running, boisterous behavior or rough play, except for supervised water sports, will be permitted in the pool and its surrounding area.

 - Spitting, spouting of water, blowing the nose, etc. in swimming pool is strictly prohibited.

 - Guests and their actions are the responsibility of the resident.